temeritystudios/wp-bitly/README.txt

 Tested up to: 3.8.1
 Stable tag: 2.0

-Use the Bitly API to generate short links for all of your posts and pages instead of the internal http://www.yourdomain.com/?p=1 links WordPress generates.
+Use the Bitly API to generate shortlinks for all of your posts and pages instead of the internal http://www.yourdomain.com/?p=1 short links WordPress generates.

 == Description ==